thecuriosky/wordpress-bash/README.md

 # wordpress-bash
-Web Server Setup for WordPress
+Web Server Setup for WordPress on a Linux Machine

+Might throw error on different flavours of Linux